Close Menu

 Pre-Writing Activities for 2-Year-Olds That Actually Work

-You don’t need fancy workbooks or expensive programs.
-The best pre-writing activities for 2-year-olds are simple and fun.
+You don’t need workbooks or programs.
+The best pre-writing activities for 2-year-olds are simple.

-• Morning scribble time: I give my son a cheap lined notebook (the dollar store kind) and let him go wild.
-No rules.
-No corrections.
-Just pure creative chaos.
+I give him a cheap lined notebook and let him go wild.

-• Horizontal surface work: I let him write on the floor while lying on his stomach.
-This position is actually amazing for building core strength, which helps with sitting properly at a desk later.
+I also let him write on the floor while lying on his stomach.

-• Draw on big paper: Tape the paper to the wall and let them scribble standing up.
+Tape a big piece of paper to the wall and let them scribble standing up.

-• Use different tools: Crayons, chalk, paintbrushes, and even sticks in the dirt.
+Switch up the tools: crayons, chalk, paintbrushes, even sticks in the dirt.

 The goal isn’t perfection.
 It’s exploration.